Sand Sharks

 Sand Sharks is a 2011 American direct-to-video horror film directed by Mark Atkins about a horde of monstrous sharks that swim through sand and hunt people.
-It stars Corin Nemec, Brooke Hogan, Vanessa Lee Evigan, Eric Scott Woods, and Gina Holden.
+It stars Corin Nemec (from Stargate SG-1), Brooke Hogan, Vanessa Lee Evigan, Eric Scott Woods, and Gina Holden.

 Plot

 Two people on dirt bikes are riding on the beach, but are then attacked by a predator in the sand.
-Meanwhile, Jimmy Green (Corin Nemic) the son of the Mayor (Edgar Allan Poe IV) of the small island town of White Sands returns home to throw a party.
+Meanwhile, Jimmy Green (Corin Nemec) the son of the Mayor (Edgar Allan Poe IV) of the small island town of White Sands returns home to throw a party.
 At the same time the local sheriff John Stone (Eric Scott Woods) is investigating the deaths of the men from earlier believing it to be a murder.
 Years prior to the events John's wife and child along with 13 other people were murdered in a shark fling at a party Jimmy threw and doesn't believe they are dealing with it again.
 John's sister, Deputy Brenda Stone (Vanessa Evigan), contacts a shark expert against her brother's wishes.

 A couple is devoured by a sand shark and on the other side of the beach as Jimmy is preparing for a layout with Willie (Delpaneaux Wills), Erin (Hilary Cruz) and Amanda Gore (Gina Holden) is confronted by John and Brenda (the latter had a previous fling with Jimmy and is not happy to see him).
 Just then, a couple having fun on the beach are both attacked by a sand shark causing panic.

 At a town meeting, the locals can't afford to have the beaches closed as the town is already in a financial crisis.
 A man named Angus McSorely (Robert Pike Daniel) tells them they are dealing with actual sand sharks that can swim through sand and offers to take care of them for the town, but is written off as crazy.
 Sandy Powers (Brooke Hogan), the shark expert Brenda called, was watching the meeting and has a talk with John while examining a shark tooth.

 At night two men are being stalked by a sand shark while on their raft in the water.
 They try to escape but the shark moves on land and devours them.
 Fearing his party may be cancelled, Jimmy calls someone to bring an already dead shark but because the tooth found does not match the dead shark, the beach must stay closed.